uCiC-app/slate/source/index.html.md

 Welcome to the uCiC API!
 You can use our API to access uCiC API endpoints, which can return information on various themes, cards, and media in our database.

-We presently only have language bindings in Shell!
+We presently only have language bindings in Shell.
 You can view code examples in the dark area to the right.

 # Authentication

-> To authorize, use this code:
+> An authenticated request looks like this

 ```shell
 # With shell, you can just pass the correct header with each request
 curl "https://node.ucic.vc/api/v05/user/get" -H "Authorization: <AUTHORIZATION_TOKEN>"
 ```

-> Make sure to replace `<AUTHORIZATION_TOKEN>` with your API key.
+> Make sure to replace `<AUTHORIZATION_TOKEN>` with your access token.

 uCiC uses auth tokens to allow access to the API.
 You can obtain a new auth token with a login request.